-ALAEA enters into-lease agreements as a lessor with respect to its investment property.
+ALAEA enters into lease agreements as a lessor with respect to its investment property.
 Whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee, the contract is classified as a finance lease.
 All other leases are classified as operating leases.
+When the association is an intermediate lessor, it accounts for the head lease and the sub-lease as two separate contracts.
+The sub-lease is classified as a finance or operating lease by reference to the right-of-use asset arising from the head lease.
+ALAEA is not an intermediate lessor.